Review Process

 Compensation depends on the facts, records, timing, product, and jurisdiction.

-Which records usually make the review stronger
+Which records usually help the most

 The most helpful documents are usually medication history, dose changes, office or ER notes, discharge papers, imaging or testing results, diagnoses, and a short symptom timeline.
 If the issue is visual, eye exam records matter.
 If the issue is severe GI symptoms, hydration problems, ER visits, or gastric-emptying workup can matter.